-Holywell School are aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
+Holywell C of E School are aware that if the victim is not offered support following disclosure that the 'One Chance' opportunity may be lost.
 Therefore, all staff are aware of their responsibilities and obligations when they become aware of potential forced marriage, FGM and HBV cases.